Tile Numbers of Knot Corner Mosaics: Inequalities Relating Tile and Corner Tile Numbers

 The algorithm in the proof of Theorem \ref{thm:main} does not always take a representation of the edge tile number to a representation of the corner tile number.
 In these cases, $t_C(L) + \caps(L) < t(L)$.
 For example, $t(\text{Hopf link}) = 12$ and $\caps(\text{Hopf link}) = 4$, but $t_C(\text{Hopf link}) = 6$.
-Observe further that if we start with the corner mosaic for the Hopf link from Figure \ref{fig:hts}---which is a representation of the corner tile number---and ``push out'' the $T_5$ and $T_6$ tiles, we do not get a checkerboard mosaic.
+Observe further that if we start with the corner mosaic for the Hopf link from Table \ref{tbl:examples}---which is a representation of the corner tile number---and ``push out'' the $T_5$ and $T_6$ tiles, we do not get a checkerboard mosaic.
 Hence it is just the last step of the proof that is not reversible and obstructs equality.
+Thinking about how to turn a corner mosaic into a checkerboard corner mosaic naturally leads us to the proof of the next theorem.

+A connection point is a point on the boundary of a corner mosaic tile that is the endpoint of a curve drawn on the tile.
+For example, the corner mosaic for the Hopf link in Table \ref{tbl:examples} has 8 connection points.
+Define

+\begin{theorem} For any link $L$, $t_C(L) + \connpts(L) \geq t(L)$. \end{theorem} \begin{proof} Choose a corner mosaic for $L$ with $t_C(L)$ nonempty tiles.
+Add in extra spacing and fill in extra tiles at each connection point of the original corner mosaic, as illustrated in Table \ref{tbl:proof2} from left to right.
+The result is a checkerboard corner mosaic with $t_C(L) + \connpts(L)$ nonempty tiles.
+Going through the tile-number-preserving bijection between edge mosaics and checkerboard corner mosaics gives an edge mosaic for $L$ with $t_C(L) + \connpts(L)$ nonempty tiles. \end{proof}

+\begin{corollary} For any link $L$, $3t_C(L) - 2 \geq t(L)$. \end{corollary} \begin{proof} We bound $\connpts(L)$.
+Mark the inside of each corner of each nonempty tile of the corner mosaic with 4 slots, so that there are exactly $4t_C(L)$ slots total.
+Each connection point takes up 2 slots.
+There are also 4 distinct slots that cannot be used by a connection point: \begin{enumerate} \item the bottom-left corner of the leftmost nonempty column's bottommost nonempty tile, \item the upper-left corner of the leftmost nonempty column's uppermost non-empty tile, \item the bottom-right corner of the rightmost nonempty column's bottommost nonempty tile, \item the upper-right corner of the rightmost nonempty column's uppermost nonempty tile. \end{enumerate} Hence there are at most $2t_C(L) - 2$ connection points. \end{proof}

+An interesting question we do not answer is to find the infimum of $A$ such that there exists a $B$ with $At_C(L) + B \geq t(L)$.
+Our results show that the infimum is $\geq 1$ and $\leq 3$.